 It is notable that the S Typ 007 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 60D does not offer wifi capability.
+In contrast, the 60D does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The S Typ 007 is a recent model that features in the current product line-up of Leica.
-In contrast, the 60D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 60D was succeeded by the Canon 70D.
+Both the 60D and the S Typ 007 have been discontinued, but can regularly be found used on eBay.
+The 60D was replaced by the Canon 70D, while the S Typ 007 was followed by the Leica S3.
 Further information on the features and operation of the 60D and S Typ 007 can be found, respectively, in the Canon 60D Manual (free pdf) or the online Leica S Typ 007 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 60D and the Leica S Typ 007?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.